minh-tech/keylogger-MinhTech/README.md

 - send the keylogger to a specific mail periodically.
 - run when PC starts up.

-I wrote 3 keyloggers, they both can do the stuffs above, they are different from how to auto-run when PC starts up:
+I wrote 3 kinds of keylogger, they both can do the stuffs above, they are different from how to auto-run when PC starts up:

 - keylogger_normal.py - It requires normal rights, it will create its shortcut into Startup folder.
 A user can detect it easily, and it does not harm the system.

 - keylogger_admin.py - It requires administrator rights, it will insert a value into registry system.
 It is hard to detect, but you should be cautious about using it.
 Using it improperly can damage the target's system.

-- keylogger_bypass_uac.py - It requires administrator rights, but it bypasses the User Account Control (UAC) to get admin rights without user's consensus.
-It will then insert a value into registry system.
-It is very hard to detect, but you should be cautious about using it.
-Using it improperly can damage the target's system.
+- keylogger_bypass_uac.py - It gets administrator rights by its own, it bypasses the User Account Control (UAC) to get admin rights without user's consensus.
+It will then do the same as keylogger_admin.py, but inserting two values into registry system.
+It is more harder to detect than keylogger_admin.py, but it also more damage the system than the other if using improperly.
+Final workable check: Oct 31, 2018

-Recommendation: you should have some knowledge about python in order to use properly.
+Recommendation: you should have some knowledge about Python and Registry in order to use properly.
 Python 3.7, Windows 10

 Check my project Wiki for more details.

 Thank you,
-Minh
+Minh Nguyen